joshmac007/fbo-launchpad-backend/fbo-launchpad-backend/tasks/active_context.md

 - **Step 14 complete (2025-05-11):** Implemented Flask route handler in `src/routes/admin/permission_admin_routes.py` for listing all available system Permissions.
 Created `PermissionListResponseSchema` for consistent response serialization, secured endpoint with `@require_permission('VIEW_PERMISSIONS')`, connected to `PermissionService.get_all_permissions()` method, and added OpenAPI documentation.
 Ready for frontend integration via APIDog swagger.json import.
 - **Step 15 complete (2025-05-12):** Refactored `UserService` class to fully support PBAC's many-to-many relationship between Users and Roles.
 All methods (`create_user`, `update_user`, `get_users`, `get_user_by_id`) now handle role_ids lists, validate role existence, and use SQLAlchemy's eager loading to prevent N+1 queries.
 The old UserRole enum has been completely removed, and proper error messages are in place for invalid role assignments.
 This completes the service-layer updates for PBAC Phase 3.
 - **Step 16 complete (2025-05-13):** Implemented complete Admin User Management API route handlers in `src/routes/admin/user_admin_routes.py`.
 Created/updated user schemas to handle role_ids list and proper response serialization.
 All endpoints (`GET /`, `POST /`, `GET /<id>`, `PATCH /<id>`, `DELETE /<id>`) are secured with appropriate permissions (`VIEW_USERS` or `MANAGE_USERS`).
 Blueprint registered in `src/app.py` with proper URL prefix and OpenAPI documentation.
 Ready for frontend integration via APIDog swagger.json import.
+- **New (2025-05-14):** Added `src/seeds.py` and CLI command `flask seed run` to seed PBAC data and default admin user after DB reset.
+Script is idempotent and replaces previous migration-based seeding logic.
+- **Update (2025-05-14):** Permission names and role mappings in `src/seeds.py` were corrected to match the finalized PBAC list of 21 permissions.
+This ensures all seeded data is consistent with the system's authorization model and prevents downstream errors.
+- **Fix (2025-05-15):** Resolved persistent CORS preflight (OPTIONS 404) error by removing the manual @app.before_request OPTIONS handler from src/app.py and standardizing all blueprint url_prefix values to omit trailing slashes.
+Backend now relies solely on Flask-CORS for preflight handling.
+After this change, restart the backend and clear browser cache before re-testing frontend form submissions.

 ## Next Steps
 - Add pagination/search to list endpoints